Vijaygawate/Docker_Ansible_webserver_Git/README.md

 pw- Vijay22@
 2.Name - Ansible
 3.Name - Web_Server
+and then check the connections if success or not
 Apply and save

 Now, configure same job i.e now whatever files we pull from github on jenkins server need to send on ansible server